L-kook/ion/README.md

 - ✅ Event-loop built on top of Tokio
 - ✅ Simple API to add a standard library
 - ✅ Positively multi-threaded
-- 👀 C FFI for embedders
+- 👀 C FFI for embedders coming from other languages

 *Note: There is still much to do, but this is starting point!*